Derpumu/Pacifist/README.md

 This mod is for those who want to enjoy a game without biters and a tech tree without useless military research options.
 It also strives to remove references to killing and weapons as much as possible, so you might consider it for a kid-friendly playthrough.

-## Factorio 2.0 and Space Age
+## Space Age DLC
-- Factorio 2.0: The mod has been made compatible with Factorio 2.0.
-A few minor issues may remain.
-If you come across one of them, please don't hesitate to reach out!
-- Factorio Space Age DLC: I currently do not see how to make Pacifist compatible with Space Age, as some form of weaponry will be needed to whittle down asteroids.
-Please let me know your ideas in the discussions, but for now I do not plan to make Space Age compatible.
+Due to the nature of Space Age, some weaponry has to remain as well as spawners on Gleba and Nauvis.
+However, care has been taken to rename everything and restrict it to the necessary uses:
+- Gun turrets etc. are now called "asterid defense" and are only buildable on space platforms
+- Ammunition and rockets are unlocked with the respective defense technology
+- Damage and speed bonus research is only available after the respective defense technology
+- Pentapod and biter eggs and everything related to them have been renamed to themes that do not imply the existence of hostile organisms
+If you are looking for a more lightweight approach to play a peaceful round of Space Age without useless technologies, have a look at the [Hide Unused Military Technologies mod](https://mods.factorio.com/mod/hide-military-tech).

 ## Factorio 1.1
-- Pacifist 0.6.x works with Factorio 1.1 and a list of overhaul mods.
+- Pacifist 0.6.x works with Factorio 1.1 and a longer list of overhaul mods.
 I won't work on new features for that version, but if you find bugs with mods that should be compatible, please send them my way.

 # Pacifist: Remove all the things!
 Pacifist removes all weapons, ammo, turrets, and defense equipment as well as their technologies, even military science packs are gone.